cpanel/elevate/docs-website-src/content/_index.md

 ### I need more help?

-You can report an issue to the [Github Issues page](https://github.com/cpanel/elevate/issues)
+You can report an issue to [cPanel Technical Support](https://docs.cpanel.net/knowledge-base/technical-support-services/how-to-open-a-technical-support-ticket/)

 ## Copyright